mouryasashank/emotion-recognition/README.md

 Fear          |      15

-## Speaker Independemnt Emotion Recognition
+## Speaker Independent Emotion Recognition
 ------------------------------------------------------------------------------------------------------------------------
 We used 3D convents to build the model.Since we have a video as input,the frames are concatenated and sent to the model.
 We have provided the results with confusion matrics below.